Best WiFi Routers in India (2026)

 Cons

-- -Only 3 LAN ports — limiting for wired setups
+- -Only 3 LAN ports — no room for gaming PC + smart TV + desktop

 - -No USB port for storage sharing